ml31415/numpy-groupies/README.md

 x[aggregate(group_idx, a, func='allnan')] = nan
 ```

 * Count the number of elements in each group.
-Note that this is equivalent to doing `np.bincount(a)`, indeed that is how the numpy implementation does it.
+Note that this is equivalent to doing `np.bincount(group_idx)`, indeed that is how the numpy implementation does it.
 ```python
 x = aggregate(group_idx, 1)
 ```